Things to Do During the Little League World Series

 Try out Flying Turns, the world’s only wooden bobsled rollercoaster, and go freewheeling, swooping and swerving through some thrilling hairpin turns!
 Or make a splash on Giant Flume – a great way to cool off on a hot summer day.

-Of course, if less thrilling rides are more to your liking, there’s the 100-year-old Grand Carousel, the Giant Ferris Wheel, or Ole Smokey, a miniature steam engine train that will take you on a leisurely ride along a scenic edge of the park and over the stream that runs through the park.
+Of course, if less thrilling rides are more to your liking, there’s the century old Grand Carousel, the Giant Ferris Wheel, or Ole Smokey, a miniature steam engine train that will take you on a leisurely ride along a scenic edge of the park and over the stream that runs through the park.

 A must-see while you’re attending the World Series is the Peter J. McGovern Little League Museum at the Little League complex in South Williamsport.
 The museum tells a chronological story of the league’s development from its beginning in 1939.
 It’s been a favorite destination for my grandkids whenever they’re visiting me.
 They especially enjoy the interactive exhibits.